GenEO coarse spaces for heterogeneous indefinite elliptic problems: Theoretical results

 \section{Theoretical results}

 The theoretical properties of the preconditioner $\MDelta^{-1}$ are studied in the forthcoming paper \cite{Bootland:2021:OSM}.
-There, the PDE studied is a generalisation of \eqref{HelmholtzEquation}, which also allows the inclusion of a non-self-adjoint first order convection term and more general boundary conditions.
+There, the PDE studied is a generalisation of \eqref{HelmholtzEquation}, which also allows the inclusion of a non-self-adjoint first order convection term.
 The important parameters in the preconditioner are the coarse mesh diameter $H$ and the `eigenvalue tolerance'